-Rebels who attend Actions are asked to follow our Rebel Agreement.
+Rebels who attend Actions are asked to follow the following code.
 This gives us a basis for trust in each other and between us and the public.

 As XR is not hierarchical, it is the responsibility of all groups to impose discipline.
-Our Ways of Working show how groups can respond to people who behave badly, e.g.
+Our Ways of Working show how groups can respond to people who behave in a damaging way e.g.

 - accepting harm was caused and making agreements to prevent it happening again

 - asking people to take part in a conflict resolution process

 - asking people to leave a meeting or excluding them from a group

 - asking people to leave the movement - a last resort, but one that we are prepared to use if necessary.

 Conflict isn't necessarily a bad thing.
 In fact, it is to be expected when we're dealing with such difficult issues.
 But when conflict becomes harmful, it needs resolving.
 You may be asked to take part in a conflict-resolution process by your group if you're a party to the conflict, or if you're outside it and may be able to help resolve it.

 - How to deal with Conflict in your Groups

 - Transformative Conflict team Tension shifting (video, 27mins)